cppalliance/safe-cpp/proposal/draft.md

                 ^
 ```

 The _ranged-for_ creates an iterator on the vector.
-The iterator is initialized for the whole duration of the loop.
-This is a shared borrow, because the iterator provides read-only access to the container.
+The iterator stays initialized for the whole duration of the loop.
+This puts a shared borrow on `vec`, because the iterator provides read-only access to that container.
 Inside the loop, we mutate the container.
-The `mut` keyword enters the [mutable context](#the-mutable-context) which enables binding mutable borrows to lvalues in the standard conversion during overload resolution for the push_back call.
-Now there's a shared borrow that's live, for the iterator, and a mutable borrow that's live, for the push_back.
+The `mut` keyword enters the [mutable context](#the-mutable-context) which enables binding mutable borrows to lvalues in the standard conversion during overload resolution for the `push_back` call.
+Now there's a shared borrow that's live, for the iterator, and a mutable borrow that's live, for the `push_back`.
 That violates exclusivity and the borrow checker raises an error.

 To users, iterator invalidation looks like a different phenomenon than the use-after-free defect in the previous section.
 But to the compiler, and hopefully to library authors, they can be reasoned about similarly, as they're both borrow checker violations.